KyleMardell/quiz-crunch/README.md

 ### Logo

 I used Microsoft Paint and the chosen colour palette to create a simple logo.
 I used question marks and exclamation marks to make a fun and vibrant logo.
+I then ran the image through the AI image generator, [imagine.art]](https://www.imagine.art/) to create a professional, fun looking logo.
+Although the AI image generator changed some of the colours used in the image, i feel as though the logo fit the theme of the site very well.

 ![Logo](/assets/images/logo.webp)